Deafheaven: Signing to Deathwish and Roads to Judah (2010–2012)

-Deafheaven announced they had signed to Deathwish Inc. in December 2010—a label that was founded by Converge's vocalist Jacob Bannon.
-Deathwish contacted Deafheaven, and originally only wanted to give their demo a wide physical release.
-By this point, the group already had some new material written and asked if Deathwish could release both the demo and the new material.
-The first release that Deafheaven released through Deathwish was a 7" vinyl single that featured "Libertine Dissolves" and "Daedalus", two songs that were taken from the group's demo.
-The single was pressed in a limited quantity and sent out as a gift to random people that made a purchase from Deathwish's webstore.
+Deafheaven signed to Deathwish Inc. in December 2010—a label founded by Converge's vocalist Jacob Bannon.
+Deathwish contacted Deafheaven to give their demo a wide physical release.
+By this point, the group had written some new material and asked if Deathwish could release the demo and the new material.
+The first Deafheaven release on Deathwish was a 7" vinyl single that featured "Libertine Dissolves" and "Daedalus", two songs taken from the group's demo.
+The single was pressed in a limited quantity and gifted to random people who made a purchase at Deathwish's webstore.

 Their debut album, Roads to Judah, was released on April 26, 2011 through Deathwish.
-The title of the album is a reference to the N Judah light rail that provides transportation in Deafheaven's hometown, and lyrically the album is about Clarke's "year of substance abuse and debauchery."
+The title refers to the N Judah light rail that provides transportation in Deafheaven's hometown.
+The lyrics deal with Clarke's "year of substance abuse and debauchery."
 Roads to Judah received positive reviews from Decibel and RVA Magazine, and was placed on several year-end lists including NPR, Pitchfork and The A.V.
 Club.
-MSN Music also named Deafheaven one of the best new artists of 2011.
+MSN Music named Deafheaven one of the best new artists of 2011.

-To promote Roads to Judah, Deafheaven performed at Austin, Texas' SXSW festival in March 2011, toured the United States with the Canadian noise rock band KEN mode in June 2011, performed at California's Sound and Fury Festival in July 2011, toured the US with the post-rock band Russian Circles in November 2011, and performed a European tour in February 2012.
-McCoy said that Russian Circles "took us under their wing" while on tour and taught them how a band ought to behave.
+To promote Roads to Judah, Deafheaven performed at Austin, Texas' SXSW festival in March 2011, toured the United States with Canadian noise rock band KEN mode in June 2011, performed at California's Sound and Fury Festival in July 2011, toured the US with post-rock band Russian Circles in November 2011, and performed a European tour in February 2012.
+McCoy said that Russian Circles "took us under their wing" and taught them how a band behaves.
 He said, "The three rules of any successful band are to write good tunes, be excellent live, and to not be an asshole while doing that.
 We were always striving to do that, but [Russian Circles] hammered it into our heads."
-Deafheaven also participated in the mid-2012 festivals Northside in Brooklyn, New York and Fun Fun Fun in Austin, Texas.
+Deafheaven participated in the mid-2012 festivals Northside in Brooklyn, New York and Fun Fun Fun in Austin, Texas.

-As a part of Deathwish Inc's free live album series, Deafheaven released Live at The Blacktop in July 2011.
-The album featured an entire live performance from January 15, 2011 in Bell Gardens, California at The Blacktop—a former loading dock converted into a venue.
-In October 2012, Deafheaven released a split EP with the American black metal band Bosse-de-Nage through The Flenser.
-Deafheaven contributed a cover of two Mogwai songs, "Punk Rock" and "Cody", released as a single track.
-The two songs originate from Mogwai's 1999 album Come On Die Young.
+As part of Deathwish Inc's free live album series, Deafheaven released Live at The Blacktop in July 2011.
+The album featured a live performance from January 15, 2011 in Bell Gardens, California at The Blacktop—a loading dock turned venue.
+In October 2012, Deafheaven released a split EP with American black metal band Bosse-de-Nage through The Flenser.
+Deafheaven contributed covers of the Mogwai songs "Punk Rock" and "Cody", released as a single track.
+The songs were from Mogwai's 1999 album Come On Die Young.
 Also in 2012, Deafheaven released a remastered, limited-edition vinyl record of its 2010 demo through Sargent House.